jensmeindertsma/jensmeindertsma/README.md

 Thanks for taking the time to visit this place!
 Here are some things about me:

-- 🔭 I'm almost done attaining a cybersecurity degree (January 2025)
-- 🧱 This place is under heavy construction!
-More things are added all the time!
+- 🧑🏻‍💻 I recently completed a cybersecurity course (December 2024)
+- ✅ `Linux+`-certified by CompTIA
+- 👨🏻‍🎓 Studying for `PenTest+` certification
-- ⚡️ I love being outside and on the move:
+- 🌲 I love being outside and on the move:
     - 🏃‍♂️ Running
     - 🚴🏻‍♂️ Mountainbiking
     - ⛷️ Skiing